DennisSSDev/DungeonChest/README.md

 ## !!!
 Before you download the repository !!!

 Make sure you have a dedicated local host server (Ex: Python server, node.js, VS Code extension, etc) as THREE.js requires a host machine to run the js files.

+In case your computer wasn't able to handle the Graphics Simulation, please report that in the issues tab on github :).

+## Controls

+Use only your mouse + left and right click for interacting with the project.
+Do not use the keyboard as currently the project has shortcuts for stopping/pausing the simulation, displaying vital performance information, wireframes, etc.

 ## What is this and how it's going to work?